muthukub/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 **F4 · Execution & Contract Integrity**

-### Outer pressure

-Possible secondary or later pressure may also point toward **F6** in some variants, but not in the flagship teaching version.

 ### Why F5 is primary

 The main failure is that the system still cannot stably expose enough structure to diagnose the problem correctly.

 The workflow may indeed be broken.
-A boundary may later prove to be drifting.
 But the first broken invariant is still:

 > the failure path cannot yet be seen, traced, or audited well enough

-### Short routing statement

-- the system is failing
-- the path of failure is still opaque
-- diagnosability fails before deeper repair can become reliable

 ### Best current fit

 **F5_N01 Failure Path Opacity**

-In stronger warning-oriented variants this may move toward:
+In stronger warning-oriented variants this may later move toward:

 **F5_E02 Early Warning Deficit**

-But the flagship teaching version should remain centered on failure-path opacity.
+But the flagship teaching version stays centered on failure-path opacity.

 ---

-## 3. Why not neighbor ❌
+## 3. Why not F4 first

 The main tempting neighboring cut is **F4**.

-That temptation is reasonable because many systems that lack observability are in fact also suffering from execution closure failure, weak liveness, or broken bridges.
+That temptation is reasonable because many systems with poor observability also suffer from:

+- weak execution closure
+- broken bridges
+- thin stage boundaries
+- unreliable liveness

 But this demo is not primarily about closure failure yet.